Eat snacks. Get lost.

 Snacks are joy.
 Everyone loves them and everyone snacks in different ways and that’s pretty cool.
 They’re the ultimate comfort food, something you turn to again and again to get you through the day, essential not because they provide sustenance but because they offer familiarity and satisfaction.

 Snacks are a low-key wonder.
 You probably don’t think about them too much, but if you do stop and look a little deeper, there’s usually a riveting tale.
-I mean, at this very moment, Hollywood is working on a movie about the origin of Flamin’ Hot Cheetos, which turns out to be a whole complicated, contentious thing.
+I mean, Hollywood is working on a movie about the origin of Flamin’ Hot Cheetos, which turns out to be a whole complicated, contentious thing.

 Snacks are highly specific to places and cultures, building on beloved flavors and ingredients—they’re localized populism in a ready-to-eat format.
 Right now, around the world, there are countless people munching on chapulines, prawn crisps, cokodok, poffertjes, Little Debbie Mini Panda Donuts, and a thousand other things crispy and gooey and sweet and savory and curiously tangy.
 Snack Stack is your introduction and a teeny-tiny window into places and cultures you might not know much about—and, for the snacks you do know and eat regularly, it offers a fresh perspective by way of the deep-dive backstory.